eda-ricercatore/admin-notes/skill-set/skill-set-1.md

 			+ based on directed acyclic graph, DAGs
 				- based on defined schedule, such as hourly or daily
 				- based on external event triggers, such as files for Apache Hive (data warehouse project)
+			+ general-purpose orchestration platform
 		* "de facto standard for expressing data flows as code, with a robust and growing community of data engineers, data scientists, and data analysts around the world"
+			+ open source standard for workflow orchestration
+				- open source workflow orchestrator, with entreprise-ready flexibility and reliability
+				- core principles
+					* flexible
+						+ fully programmatic workflow authoring to maintain full control of the logic in the data pipeline
+					* extensible
+						+ use/leverage robust ecosystem of open source integrations to connect natively 3rd-party datastores and API
+					* open source
+					* scalable
+						+ scale Airflow environment to infinity with modular and highly-available architecture across a variety of execution frameworks
+					* secure
+						+ integrate internal authentication systems and secrets managers for ***platform ops*** experience
+					* modular
+						+ enables plug-ins for internal logging and monitoring systems to monitor metrics of interests
+				- features
+					* highly available scheduler
+						+ fast performance, with near-zero task latency
+						+ can launch scheduler replicas to increase task throughput and ensure high-availability
+					* full REST API
+						+ has robust permissions framework to build programmatic services around Airflow environment
+					* deferrable operators
+						+ accommodate long-running tasks with deferrable operators and triggers that run tasks asynchronously, free up worker slots, and make efficient use of resources
+					* dynamics tasks
+						+ split up as many parallel tasks as needed at run-time in response to the outputs of upstream tasks
+						+ chain dynamic tasks together to simplify and accelerate ETL and ELT processing
+					* event-driven workflows
+						+ leverage dynamic tasks, sensors, and deferrable operators to create robust, event-driven workflows
+					* task flow API
+						+ pass information between tasks with clean, efficient code that is abstracted  from the task dependency layer
+						+ includes support for custom XCom backends
+					* task groups
+						+ replace SubDAGs with a new way to group tasks in Airflow UI
+						+ do not affect task execution behavior
+						+ do not limit parallelism
+					* simplified KubernetesExecutor
+						+ make the most of the `pod_override` parameter for easy 1:1 overrides and the new yaml `pod_template_file` that replaces configs set in `airflow.cfg`
+					* independent providers
+					* UI/UX improvements
+						+ enable us to visualize what is happening with DAGs and tasks, quickly pinpoint task failures, and determine root causes with Airflow's intuitive grid view
+				- applications:
+					* data integration, ETL/ELT
+					* data science and machine learning
+					* operational analytics, business intelligence
+					* workflow orchestration
+			+ programmatically author, schedule, and monitor data pipelines, using:
+				- Python
+				- SQL
 		* Astro, astronomer.io
 			+ cloud-native data orchestration platform that allow developers to build, run, and observe data pipelines-as-code
 				- powered by Apache Airflow